-A private fostering arrangement is one that is made privately (without the involvement of a local authority) for the care of a child under the age of 16 years (under 18 if the child has a disability) by someone other than a parent or close relative, in their own home, with the intention that it should last for 28 days or more.
-Children looked after by the local authority or who are placed in a residential school, children's home or hospital are not considered to be privately fostered.
+A private fostering arrangement is defined in Working Together as a form of kinship care that is made privately (without the involvement of a local authority) for the care of a child under the age of 16 years (under 18 if the child has a disability) by someone other than a parent or close relative, in their own home, with the intention that it should last for 28 days or more.
+Children looked after by the local authority or who are placed in a residential LAMP, children's home or hospital are not considered to be privately fostered.